Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 A well-designed system is a safe system.
 After sizing your components, the final and most critical phase is planning the physical layout to ensure every connection meets strict safety standards.
 This is what separates a professional-grade setup from a hazardous one, preventing costly rework, failed inspections, and serious electrical dangers.

 The first step is deciding where your solar panels will go.
 Whether on a roof or a ground mount, the goal is to maximize sun exposure while ensuring the structure can handle wind and snow loads.
 In the northern hemisphere, this means orienting panels to true south.
+Proper panel mounting using high-quality, UL-listed racking is non-negotiable for a secure, long-lasting array.

 Wiring and Overcurrent Protection

 Wiring is the most technical part of an off-grid design, where mistakes have severe consequences.
-Sizing wires correctly is fundamental for minimizing voltage drop and preventing overheating, a massive fire hazard.
+Sizing wires correctly is fundamental for minimizing voltage drop and preventing overheating—a massive fire hazard.
 Always refer to an ampacity chart and account for wire run length to pick the right gauge.

-- Sizing: A good rule of thumb is 1.25 times the maximum continuous current of the circuit.
+Sizing Rule: Use 1.25 times the maximum continuous current of the circuit.

 Grounding and Critical Safety Codes